-Back in March, when many of us made the shift to working from home and social distancing, consumers rushed to the grocery stores and stocked up on food and essentials.
+At the start of the COVID-19 pandemic back in March 2020, many of us made the shift to working from home and social distancing, and consumers rushed to the grocery stores and stocked up on food and essentials.
 With this surge in demand came increased pressure on food manufacturing plants to provide goods quickly and safely.
-But when it comes to safety protocols for the employees actually manufacturing this food, how can food manufacturing plants mitigate risk?
+But when it came to safety protocols for the employees actually manufacturing this food, how could food manufacturing plants mitigate risk?

 FDA regulations continue to change to strengthen and protect the food supply.
 Food manufacturers under FDA oversight are expected to meet the requirements of the Food Modernization Act.